Printing Terms

 Gripper Edge

-the leading edge of paper that moves through a printing press or folding machine.
-No printing can take place on the outside 3/8″ of the paper on the gripper edge.
+The leading edge of paper that moves through a printing press or folding machine.
+No printing can take place on the outside 3/8 in of the paper on the gripper edge.
 See also gripper.

 Groove Finish

-a textured paper like Champion Carnival Groove, with shallow, parallel furrows or grooves running along the surface.
+A textured paper with shallow, parallel furrows or grooves running along the surface.
 This finish is created by embossing the paper after it comes off the paper- making machine.
 See also embossing, finishes.

-that contains between 10 and 75% of ground wood pulp.
+Paper that contains between 10 and 75% of ground wood pulp.
 The ground wood pulping process, also know as mechanical pulping, leaves many natural impurities, like lignin, in the paper.
 As a result, ground wood paper is less bright and ages faster than free sheet paper, which is made from chemical pulping.
 Ground wood paper isn’t recommended for any printed matter that is expected to last over time.
 The advantages of ground- wood are that it’s lightweight, bulky, and economical.
-An example of a ground wood paper is Champion Maine web, manufactured for catalogs and magazines.
 See also bulk, free sheet, lignin, pulping wood, uncoated ground wood.

 Guillotine

-a machine used to trim stacks of paper, which works like the original French guillotine worked.
+A machine used to trim stacks of paper.
 A cutting blade moves between two upright guides and slices the paper uniformly as it moves downward.
 See also trimming, trim size.

 Halftone